Celshade/CelSwap/README.md

 ***

 ## Program Configuration
-Once the above requirements are installed, you'll need to update the `config.json`in the CelSwap root directory with correct directory that contains your `bundlr` installation.
+Once the above requirements are installed, you'll need to update the \
+`config.json`in the CelSwap root directory with correct directory that \
+contains your `bundlr` installation.

 i.e.

-Your config.json file should look like this:
+Your config.json file should look something like this:

 ```
 {